ChiaraPassaro/bunch_of_bubbles/README.md

 In either case, we have a project in mind, we study the specification step by step and have real problems to solve.

 ### Roadmap to study
-1. First, decide what is the argument to study
+1. Decide first what argument to study
-2. Use Documentation, in this case we have used Vuejs framework, then use other resources like MDN or w3school to learn more
+2. Use Documentation, in this case, we have used Vuejs framework, then use other resources like MDN or w3school to learn more
 3. Image a real-life situation end test your new knowledge
 4. Read again documentation, explore and examine in-depth
 5. Finally try to explain everything to someone.